Frequently Asked Questions

 Back to top

-Acceptance to the program is on a rolling admission.
-Applications are accepted beginning Aug.
-1 with a Feb.
-1 deadline for the program starting the following July.
+See Application Process for deadline information.
 Applications are accepted throughout the year, but applicants are encouraged to apply as soon as possible.
-The application materials must include a completed application form, essay, two to three letters of recommendation (online form is acceptable) and official transcripts.Back to top
+The application materials must include a completed application form, essay, two to three letters of recommendation (online form is acceptable), and official transcripts.Back to top

 What are the prerequisites for the program?